Elevated Brownies Recipe | Download for FREE!

 We’ve learned how to make a weed edible with cannabutter and how to make edibles for beginners without cannabutter – so do you think you’re ready to try baking with cannabis?

-Visit your local dispensary to stock up on your favorite strain of flower, tincture, or distillate, and start experimenting.
+Visit your local dispensary to stock up on your favorite strain of cannabis flower, tincture, or distillate, and start experimenting with your very own homemade edibles.

 Are you in need of a medical marijuana card to visit dispensaries?